 Involvement in a motor vehicle accident is something we all drive to avoid.
-Motor vehicle accidents can not only cause serious injury to yourself or your passengers, but from the moment of impact may also create unplanned and unwanted stress and costs.
+Motor vehicle accidents can not only cause serious injury to yourself or your passengers but from the moment of impact may also create unplanned and unwanted stress and costs.
 If you are involved in a motor vehicle accident, there are 3 important things to remember.

-Motor vehicle accidents can be an unnerving and unpleasant experiences for most people involved.
+Motor vehicle accidents can be unnerving and unpleasant experiences for most people involved.
 We understand that following an accident, it is likely that you will suffer from shock amongst a number of other possible injuries.
-However, there are 3 simple tips you should try follow if you find yourself involved in a motor vehicle accident.
+However, there are 3 simple tips you should try to follow if you find yourself involved in a motor vehicle accident.

 Record the details of the incident

 One of the most important things you should do following a motor vehicle accident is to take notes, pictures or videos of what has occurred.
 This should include taking the contact details (name, number and address) of the other driver or drivers involved, as well as the number plate, make and model of the other vehicle or vehicles involved in the accident.
 It is important to record the location of the accident which can include noting any close by roads or buildings if you are not sure of the specific address.
 It may also be helpful to record the time of day and weather conditions.
 Another thing to consider is to take the name and number of any witnesses to the accident who could be contacted at a later time to give an account of what happened.